gavincangan/multiagent-pathfinding/README.md

 - Link to YouTube video: https://youtu.be/b5KMm729b_4

 --
-The priority queue in A* is from a gridworld simluator on GitHub: https://github.com/TheLastBanana And implementation of A* is based on an implementation in the same repository.
+The A* priority queue is from this gridworld simluator on GitHub: https://github.com/TheLastBanana